thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 ![Span Details](/img/posts/2021-01-15-spandetails.png 'Span Details')

-This span is instrumented by otelgrpc auto-instrumentation library, which is prebuilt for a specific protocol (grpc in this case).
-It collects information about rpc status code, service name & method, and host information.
+This span is instrumented by `otelgrpc` auto-instrumentation library for gRPC.
+It collects information about gRPC status code, service name & method, and host information.
 Span can be customised in application code to capture operation details if more visibility of the trace is required.

 Let's look at Distributed tracing from the implementation perspective.
 The language I used here is Golang but a similar approach should be available for other languages as they all conform to the same OTel specification.

 #### Configuring Exporter, Tracer, Sampler and Propagator

-The first step is to config necessary component for tracing.
+The first step is to config necessary components for tracing.
 OTel Tracing API standardises the following concepts:

-- **Exporter**: a protocol-specific, pluggable component that implements OTel's SpanExporter interface to send telemetry data to backend (i.e Jaeger in this example)
+- **Exporter**: a protocol-specific, pluggable component that implements OTel's SpanExporter interface to send telemetry data to collectors (i.e Jaeger)
-- **TraceProvider**: responsible for creating a Tracer
+- **TraceProvider**: creating a Tracer
-- **Tracer**: is responsible for making `Span`
+- **Tracer**: making and linking `Span` together
-- **Sampler**: controls when a span is recorded
+- **Sampler**: controlling when a span is recorded
-- **Propagator**: responsible to read and write context data across process boundaries
+- **Propagator**: reading and writing context data across process boundaries

 The following code configs a full pipeline backed by Jaeger's collector endpoint normally available at <http://127.0.0.1:14268/api/traces>.
 TraceProvider, TextMapPropagator and AlwaysSample sampler are configured and registered as global variables.